markterweele/windows-itpro-docs/windows/privacy/configure-windows-diagnostic-data-in-your-organization.md

 ---
 description: Use this article to make informed decisions about how you can configure Windows diagnostic data in your organization.
-title: Configure Windows diagnostic data in your organization (Windows 10 and Windows 11) ms.service: windows-client ms.subservice: itpro-privacy ms.localizationpriority: high
+title: Configure Windows diagnostic data in your organization ms.service: windows-client ms.subservice: itpro-privacy ms.localizationpriority: high